sariel44/bunker/index.md

 Welcome visitor :) You can take up contact with me if you want.
 You get reward for interesting information ;) I also like to network btw, so don't hesitate to follow me on the twitter (or deviant art).
 Direct contact goes through wickr.

+## About myself

+Just some guy or girl like you (not going to tell which I am btw).
+I abhor extermism and radicalism.
+I like to connect people to each other.
+I have a big network, so don't hesitate to give it a shot, perhaps I can help you.

+I am also a data engineer, a good one, however I don't like what happens with the data at my work.
+But somebody needs to do it and then it is better someone with respect for privacy and security.

 ## Stuff I programmed

 I did more, but not on this account ^_^

-Simple document database on top of git and git-secret: https://github.com/sariel44/database It also contains a simple task system.
+Simple document database on top of git and git-secret: [https://github.com/sariel44/database] It also contains a simple task system.
 Got a pure CLI interface, I like that.

 Nice feature is that I can give others access to the information contained through their GPG key.

-Matrix like display program, just for fun and giggles. https://github.com/sariel44/matrix-gadget
+Matrix like display program, just for fun and giggles. [https://github.com/sariel44/matrix-gadget]

 ## Foundations I like